sridhar-shenoy/jpmarkethub/README.md

 Currently All Internal Cosnumers can connect via TCP connection to port **10000** to subscribe to Collated Data
 1. The **BidAndOfferLastPrice** is Published wis published as below
 ```
-SequenceNo,BidPrice,OfferPrice;
+SequenceNo,BidPrice,OfferPrice,LastPrice
 ```
 # Archetecture Design

 ## MarketHub
 1. **Market Hub** is the main application that initiates connections to Multiple Market Data source
-  a.
-For Each of these Connection MarketHub assignes a ring Buffer dedicated to this Producer
+  - For Each of these Connection MarketHub assignes a ring Buffer dedicated to this Producer
-  b.
-As and when data arrives from this Producer, ring buffer is populated and current valid sequence updated
+  - As and when data arrives from this Producer, ring buffer is populated and current valid sequence updated
 2. Market Hub exposes multiple ports for any internal clients to connect
-   a.
-Whenever a client connects on a port, MarketHub attahes it to a **busy spin thread**
+   - Whenever a client connects on a port, MarketHub attahes it to a **busy spin thread**
-   b. this Consumer class will always monitor the Ringbuffer via a volatile variable to process any new data
+   - this Consumer class will always monitor the Ringbuffer via a volatile variable to process any new data
-   c. when there is data available, Consumer will collate the data and publish to all connected clients
+   - when there is data available, Consumer will collate the data and publish to all connected clients

 # Performance metrics
 > [!NOTE]